littlebee/bumble-build/README.md

       shorthandCompacting
 ```

+## package.json

+The **name** attribute from your package.json is used for nameing distribution files created by webpack.
+The camel cased name attribute from package.json is also used as the default output.library for webpack config.
+The **main** attribute from package.json file is used as default **entry** for webpack config.

 ## webpack.\*.config

 You can override specific webpack configuration details by providing a webpack.config.coffee or webpack.config.js file in your project root directory.
 Your webpack.config file only need specify the things you want in addition to, or to override from bumble-build webpack config.